Goddhi/CI-CD-ArgoCD-Jenkins/readme.md

 The CD involves Utilizing argoCD to dynamically deploy the application into kubernetes cluster

 ## Benefit of using the ArgoCd
-Ability to visualize deployment issues, detect and remediate configuration drift.
+Ability to visualize deployment issues, detect and remediate configuration drift. <br>
 Verify changes to deoployment file and rollback changes

 ## Steps involved in this project